kubebuddy/kubebuddy.github.io/documents/docs-md/buddy-ai.md

 - Help troubleshoot errors and provide solutions.
 - Guide users through common workflows within the application.

+> **Note:**
-> **Note:** Buddy AI is designed for technical assistance only and does not handle general inquiries.
+>- Buddy AI is designed for technical assistance only and does not handle general inquiries.
+>- Buddy AI utilizes third-party LLMs such as Gemini and ChatGPT using their APIs.
+Please ensure that no sensitive data is provided to these models.
+This is to protect user privacy, maintain data security, and comply with data protection regulations.

 <a href="#configuration">
   <button class="btn btn-secondary btn-sm"> << Previous: Configuration </button>